 - 1. These provisions are established by the International Bureau in accordance with a decision of the Paris Union Assembly, the PLT Assembly and the PCT Union Assembly and the recommendations of the Working Group on the Digital Access Service for Priority Documents ("the Working Group")2. - 2.
 The digital access service for priority documents ("the service") operates in accordance with these provisions and having regard to the general principles and system architecture recommended by the Working Group3. - 3.
-The aim of the service is to provide applicants and Patent-Offices with a simple and secure option whereby priority documents may be furnished for the purposes of the applicable law, having regard to relevant international agreements and understandings4. - 4.
-The implementation of these provisions by Patent-Offices is a matter for the applicable law5. - 5.
-These provisions come into effect from the date of their publication by the International Bureau on the WIPO website (DAS portal); until then, on which they are established, except that the service will continue its commences practical operations under the framework provisions as established on March 31, 2009 in terms of deposit of and access to priority documents from a date to be fixed by the International Bureau after consultation with the Consultative Group6. - 6.
-Words and expressions used in these provisions are to be understood with reference to paragraph 2526.
+The aim of the service is to provide applicants and Offices with a simple and secure option whereby priority documents may be furnished for the purposes of the applicable law, having regard to relevant international agreements and understandings4. - 4.
+The implementation of these provisions by Offices is a matter for the applicable law5. - These provisions come into effect from the date of their publication by the International Bureau on the WIPO website (DAS portal); until then, the service will continue its practical operations under the framework provisions as established on March 31, 20096. - 6.
+Words and expressions used in these provisions are to be understood with reference to paragraph 25.